doriantaylor/rb-intertwingler/README.md

 ### Engine

-The `Intertwingler` _engine_ is a special-purpose handler that marshals all other handlers and transforms, resolves URIs, and routes requests to handlers.
-This is the part that faces the external network.
+An `Intertwingler` _engine_ is a special-purpose handler that marshals all other handlers and transforms, resolves URIs, and routes requests to handlers.
+This is the part that faces the external network, if it isn't multiplexed through a harness.

+### Harness

+The term "harness" is used to refer to two separate entities within Intertwingler, and both of them do some kind of multiplexing.
+The undecorated term "harness" refers to a specialized handler that bootstraps the whole system's configuration and affords one or more engines to manage different sites with different configurations.
+The other, the _transform_ harness, yokes together all the transformation queues for a given engine, prepares the transformation subrequests and collects their results.

 ### Transform